Cirkit Designer Logo

 Introduction

 An IR Emitter is a device that emits infrared (IR) light, which is invisible to the human eye but can be detected by IR receivers.
 It is commonly used in remote controls, wireless communication systems, and proximity sensors.
-IR Emitters are essential in applications where wireless data transmission or object detection is required.
+IR Emitters are essential components in applications where wireless data transmission or object detection is required.

 Explore Projects Built with IR Emitter